ns-moosavi/coval/arrau/README.md

 The following command evaluates coreference outputs related to the ARRAU dataset:

-python arrau-scorer.py <key> <system> [options]
+python arrau-scorer.py key system [options]

-<Key> is either a key file or a directory that contains key files.
+'key' is either a key file or a directory that contains key files.
 The script only processes the key files that end with .CONLL.
-If <key> is a directory, the script recursively looks for all .CONLL files that are located in <key> or one of its subdirectories.
+If 'key' is a directory, the script recursively looks for all .CONLL files that are located in 'key' or one of its subdirectories.

-<system> is either a system generated coreference output or a directory that contains coreference output files.
+'system' is either a system generated coreference output or a directory that contains coreference output files.
 All system file names should also end with .CONLL.

 ## Evaluation Metrics